ashwinravi1259/docs-test-fork/docs/sdk/serverless-signing/encryption.md

 The Lit Action implementation of `encrypt` will not return the `dataToEncryptHash`.
 This can be created with the `crypto.subtle.digest` implementation by specifying the `SHA-256` hashing option if your use case requires the message hash.
 :::

 ## Using IPFS ID as an Access Control Parameter

 The ID will be included in the access control check when you use `decryptAndCombine` in an action.
 It's best to use the `currentActionIpfsId` when you want to share encrypted content that only a specific implementation can decrypt.
 This is useful for situations where you want to restrict access to sensitive information, like an API key, so that it can only be decrypted by a specific Lit Action.
 This way, the content will only be decrypted when `decryptAndCombine` is called within that action, keeping your credentials secure within the TEE (Trusted Execution Environment) of the Lit Network.

+More information on decryptAndCombine can be found [here](./combining-decryption-shares.md).

 ```js
 {